Sanibel Island, Florida - This island is all about shells

 There are shells on Sanibel Island not only on the beach, but also on land.
 If you drive along the Periwinkle Way, the main street of the island, which is named after a type of shell, you will even pass two souvenir shops that specialize exclusively in the sale of shells.
 In the shop windows of “She Sells Sea Shells” - (try to pronounce the name.
 We have been training all week we spent on the island) - from large to tiny shells are all the varieties that are on the beaches of the Island to discover.
 Here too, however, we are not sure whether we can take these beauties to Germany and resist the temptation to take one of them with us as a souvenir.

-If you still don't want to do without Sanibel Island shells as a souvenir of the island, there is still the option of shell-shaped decoration, and the shopping centers on Periwinkle Way are full of them.
+If you still don't want to do without Sanibel Island shells as a souvenir of the island, you can always use shell-shaped decorations, and the shopping centers on Periwinkle Way are full of them.
 They are also tasteful, so this can certainly be an attractive alternative to the real ones.

-That must be for a trip to Sanibel in the Florida suitcase
+That must be for a trip to Sanibel in the Florida This must be in your suitcase

 Furniture with shell decoration